Learn about approaches to healing that really work

 Healing is Possible – Find out How

-Here’s the bottom line: After having conducted more than 40 interviews for the Full Potential Parenting Show, I know for certain that healing is possible.
+Here’s the bottom line: After having conducted almost 50 interviews for the Full Potential Parenting Show, I know for certain that healing is possible.
 Symptoms and suffering can subside or completely disappear.
-You can find out what’s possible for your child (and for you) by listening to interviews with experts and practitioners on a […]
+You can find out what’s possible for your child (and for you) by listening to interviews with experts and practitioners on a wide range […]

 Stress Relief for Parents – Classes and More